ajluces123/e-ATM-system-/README.md

 # e-ATM-system-
-A static website design for electric ATM system
+A static website design for electronic ATM system